 Harry Harris Park, East Beach Road off Burton Drive from Mile Marker 92.6 on U.S. 1

-Best beaches in the Middle Keys
+Best beaches on the Florida Keys: Middle Keys

 Long Key State Park, Long Key